We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 The Inspiration for My Chore Chart Idea

-And then I read Smart Money Smart Kids.
-I’ve gotta admit that I love Dave Ramsey.
+Then I read Smart Money Smart Kids.
+I must admit that I love Dave Ramsey.
 His money principles were largely responsible for helping me dig out of debt.
 This book, co-authored by his daughter, was a game-changer.

 Using what Dave taught me, I came up with a totally new chore chart idea that teaches good money habits.
 I was thrilled when the book addressed the age-old problem of “to pay or not to pay” for chores.
 Finally!
 A solution to my struggle.
 Here’s the secret: some chores are done because you live here, and some are done to teach you to manage money.